 City of Toronto COVID-19 Financial & Social Support, including Income Support, Property Tax Relief and Information about Financial Support for Renters.

-Government of Canada – Economic Response Plan, including the Canada Emergency Student Benefit, and measures for self-employed individuals
+Government of Canada – Economic Response Plan, including the CRB and measures for self-employed individuals

 Canada Revenue Agency (CRA), including the Canada Emergency Wage Subsidy (CEWS), changes to existing benefits and credits, etc.

-11. I am still at work.
+I am still at work.
 One of my fellow workers has been coughing persistently.
-I fear he has the Corona virus.
+I fear he has COVID-19.
 What can I do?

 Speak with your employer immediately.
 Tell him or her about your concerns.
 You have the right to be protected from unreasonable health risks in the office and to refuse work that endangers your health.

 If the employer does not take action, you may wish to work from home.
 But do not take this action lightly.
 Speak with the employer again, and be clear that you need to protect yourself, and your family.
 Follow up in writing.